david-prv/QuickyPHP/SECURITY.md

 ## Disclaimer

 We are not responsible for any damage that is caused by possible vulnerabilities contained in this project.
 Please always run your own security checks first, before you start implementing production systems with sensitive data.
-Also, use **strong** encryption algorithms (like: AES, RSA, SSH, ...) and secure hash functions
+Also, use **strong** encryption algorithms (like: AES, RSA, SSL, ...) and secure hash functions
 (e.g. SHA256 is considered to be secure).

 ## Reporting a Vulnerability